Mega-Fi/megafi-docs/landing/docs/technical/security-audits.md

 # Security Audits

-Comprehensive overview of MegaFi security measures, audits, and best practices.
-Understand how MegaFi protects user funds and maintains protocol integrity.
+Comprehensive overview of MegaFi security measures and planned audits.
+Understand the security approach and roadmap for protocol protection.

 ## At a Glance

-- Multi-tier audit coverage from leading firms
-- Continuous security monitoring
-- Bug bounty program active
+- Smart contract audits planned before mainnet launch
+- Security-focused development practices
 - Open-source code for transparency
-- Formal verification for critical components
+- Multi-tier testing in progress
+- Bug bounty program to launch post-audit
-- Regular security updates
+- Continuous security monitoring planned

 ## Audit Overview

 ### Audit Status

-All core contracts have been audited by multiple independent security firms.

-**Audit Firms**:
-1. [Audit Firm 1] - [Date]
-2. [Audit Firm 2] - [Date]
-3. [Audit Firm 3] - [Date]

-**Scope**: All smart contracts including DEX, CLM, and Hedge.

-**Results**: All critical and high-severity issues resolved.
-Audit reports available publicly.
+**Current Status**: Pre-audit phase.
+Smart contracts are in development and testing.

+**Planned Audits**:
+- Multiple independent security firms to be engaged
+- Comprehensive coverage of all protocol components
+- Audits to be completed before mainnet launch

+**Timeline**: Audits scheduled for completion prior to production deployment.

+**Note**: MegaFi is currently in development.
+Users should be aware that smart contracts have not yet undergone professional security audits.
+Use testnet deployments at your own risk.

-## Audit Coverage
+## Planned Audit Coverage

 ### DEX

-**Contracts Audited**:
+**Contracts for Audit**:
 - MegaPoolFactory
 - MegaPool implementation
 - PositionManager (LP NFTs)